error707-persona/error707-persona/README.md

 - 🌱 I’m currently learning **solidity**

 - 📫 How to reach me **areeshasayed09@gmail.com**
-- Show some ❤️ and ⭐
+- Show some ❤️ and ⭐ my <a href="https://github.com/error707-persona?tab=repositories">respositories</a>